JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Controls the use of transform domain prediction of RAHT coefficients from motion compensated reference frame.

+### `--rahtLayerInterModeSelectionEnabled=0|1`
+Controls the use of RDO and signaling for layer inter mode selection for RAHT.

 ### `--rahtModeLevel=INT-VALUE`
 Controls the RAHT level from which the prediction mode is used.